-All of us who come from an older generation remember our childhood being spent in the lap of nature, playing games with kids of our age.
-It wasn’t that long ago when children spent their growing years playing make-believe games, hide and seek, and Hopscotch.
+All of us who come from an older generation remember our childhood being spent in the lap of nature and playing games with kids of our age.
+It wasn’t that long ago when children spent their growing years playing make-believe games, hide and seek and hopscotch.
 But something went wrong along the way.
-These days one is more likely to come across kids glued to their smartphone screens playing video games rather than indulging in free play outdoors.
+These days, one is more likely to come across kids glued to their smartphone screens playing video games rather than indulging in free play outdoors.
 As a result, both the kids’ health and concentration levels are going south.
 Various researches have traced its reason back to their preference of video games over sports.

 Childhood is the best time for teaching certain life lessons because the mind is fresh and uncorrupted.
 Ideas picked up in childhood can last throughout life.
 Team sports improves communication between children.
 They lead them to develop healthy relationships with each other and encourage them to build mutual respect and cooperation.
 Playing a sport promotes discipline.
 When a child is involved in games with other children, he is more likely to learn lessons on decision-making and dexterity.
 These lessons stay through life.
 Also, creativity is boosted when a child spends more time playing.
 When children are involved in free play, they make their own games and rules.
 They are more imaginative and more prone into believing that nothing is impossible.
 This self-cultivated approach towards life lets them become accomplishers later on when they grow up.

-Free play fills your child with a whole lot of positive energies.
-Whereas most smartphone games exposes children to negativity such as violence, greed, misbehavior.
+Free play fills your child with a whole lot of positive energies whereas most smartphone games exposes children to negativity such as violence, greed and misbehavior.
 Children, in their innocence, are inclined to believe that it is real.
 This results in negative emotions infiltrating a child’s mind.

 Playing on smartphones leads us to move farther away from human interactions and intimacy.
 It is our responsibility to provide our children with an environment that makes them imaginative, creative, proactive and strong.
 Playing outdoors helps children conquer fears and prepares them for the future.